 This rulemaking does not establish or revise fees.
 If this rulemaking were adopted, the fees in effect in Lane County would be submitted to EPA for incorporation into Oregon’s State Implementation Plan.
-The fees described below are the amounts used in LRAPA’s 2008 rulemaking, where LRAPA aligned its fee structure with DEQ’s structure for Air Contaminant Discharge Permits.
+The fees described below are the amounts used in LRAPA’s 2011 rulemaking, where LRAPA aligned its fee structure with DEQ’s structure for Air Contaminant Discharge Permits.

-LRAPA’s rules expanded

-Other ACDP Permitting (Adoption of General ACDPs and General ACDP attachments for sources subject to area source NESHAPs): Fees for the LRAPA adopted rules that included permit requirements for area sources subject to NESHAPs for General ACDPs and General ACDP attachments as follows (actual fees paid in 2012):